GEAR WHERE TO BUY TEAM SERVICE ABOUT

 The 8.0mm Canyon Rope and 8.3mm Canyon Fire Rope provide very close to the same amount of friction; while the 9.2mm Canyonero provides quite a bit more.
 While slightly bigger, the Canyon Fire is also slightly softer, and the two properties cancel each other out.
 In discussions of diameter, the 8.0 and 8.3 will both be called "8 mil".

-The most important factors in choosing a rope size for you:
+The most important factors in choosing a rappel rope size for you:

-- The Canyons on Your Hitlist - canyons come in a lot of different flavors.
-Wet flowing canyons are tougher on ropes, so choose a larger diameter for that.
+- The Canyons on Your Hitlist - Canyons come in a lot of different flavors.
+Wet flowing canyons are tougher on ropes, so choose a larger diameter rappel rope for that.
 Canyons far from the road encourage choosing lighter ropes.
 Canyons in Ouray combine flowing water with sharp rock, so the 9.2mm Canyonero would be the Ouray tool of choice.

-- Experience Level - certainly, more skilled people tend to avoid the swinging side to side on rappel, and other things that tear up ropes.
+- Experience Level - Certainly, more skilled people tend to avoid swinging side to side on rappel, and other things that tear up ropes.
 If you take beginners out a lot, you will want to tend toward a fatter rope.

 How Long is My Rope?

-Here at Imlay Canyon Gear, Bill and I cut every pre-cut length ourselves.
+Here at Imlay Canyon Gear, we cut every pre-cut length ourselves.
 We buy spools that are 610 feet long, then pull the ropes out in my back yard, cut to length and coil, carefully finish the ends, bag and tag.
 Each 100 foot length is cut to be 101 to 102 feet.
 When cutting three 200-foot lengths, the last length tends to be 2 to 4 feet longer, or 204 to 208 feet.
-Our MINIMUM length to send the rope out is the actual stated length, but very few will be less than 1% longer than stated.
-When new.
+Our MINIMUM length to send the rope out is the actual stated length, but very few will be less than 1% longer than stated - when new.

-As ropes are used, they tend to get shorter.
-Because of the tight weave, I think our ropes shrink less than most - but there is no standardized test for rope shrinkage, and the amount of shrinkage will vary wildly with the details of usage.
+As canyon rope is used, it tends to get shorter.
+Because of the tight weave, I think our ropes shrink less than most - but there is no standardized test for rappel rope shrinkage, and the amount of shrinkage will vary wildly with the details of usage.
 So I make no specific claim, other than that your rope will shrink, and every now and then you should check to see how long it is.

 Sheath Slippage

-Modern climbing and canyoneering ropes are made in a "Kern-mantle" form: A Kern or Core covered by a woven Sheath or Mantle.
+Modern climbing and canyon rope is made in a "Kern-mantle" form: A Kern or Core covered by a woven sheath or mantle.
 With a few exceptions, the core and sheath are not bound together except by friction.
-When we rappel, we squeegee the sheath down the core, and the sheath CAN slide on the core.
+When we rappel, we Squeegee the sheath down the core, and the sheath CAN slide down the core.
 This is called "Sheath Slippage".

 Is this a problem?
 Not usually, but... it is important to be aware of it.
 The obvious result is that you can end up with a section of sheath at the end of the rope with no core inside.
 This section is NOT ROPE and has no strength, and should be cut off immediately and the end re-melted.

-Imlay Ropes have less of a tendency for the sheath to slip than many other ropes, I think, because of the tight weave.
+Imlay Ropes have less tendency for the sheath slipping than many other ropes, I think because of the tight weave.
 It helps that the core and sheath are the same, meltable material (polyester).
-When we finish the end of your pre-cut length of rope, we weld the core and the sheath together at the ends, which is harder to do when the core and sheath materials do not melt together well.
+When we finish the end of your pre-cut length of rope, we weld the core and the sheath together, which is harder to do when the core and sheath materials do not melt together well.

 Country of Origin

-Imlay Ropes are made in Canada in an ISO 9001:2008 Certified factory, from fibers manufactured in Korea.
+Imlay Ropes are made in Canada, using fibers made in Korea.

 Warranty